AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ## Finished!

-Now we are done fully with the preparations.
+Now we are done fully with the technical preparations.
 Go grab a drink and give your self a pat on the back.
 In the next chapter will start with the real meat of this guide.
+There is however a but more work left for you to do, which is required knowledge.